-In 2014, when she graduated high school, Lilian joined the CAMFED alumnae association, CAMA.
+In 2014, when she graduated high school, Lilian joined the CAMFED Association (CAMA); the network of women leaders educated with CAMFED support.
 From this moment, with a powerful peer support network around her, Lilian was determined to help uphold rights and create equal opportunities for women and children.

-Through CAMA, Lilian has participated in different training schemes on skills including leadership, business and sexual and reproductive health.
-Lilian and her CAMA sisters then share their knowledge and expertise with their community members.
+Through the CAMFED Association, Lilian has participated in different training schemes on skills including leadership, business, and sexual and reproductive health.
+Lilian and her peers in the CAMFED Association, share their knowledge and expertise with their community members.
 They are particularly engaged in supporting more vulnerable children at school by providing uniforms, shoes and other essentials, as well as assisting community members to improve school facilities including toilets and boarding hostels.

 “My biggest area of expertise is community mobilization, and standing to fight for the rights of others, especially children.”

 In July 2014, Lilian started three months of national service with Tanzania’s Ministry of Defence.
 Afterwards, she progressed to tertiary education and achieved a degree in Law Enforcement from the University of Dar Es Salaam.
 Throughout this time Lilian continued to develop as a leader, taking part in courses on youth empowerment and entrepreneurship.
 She won several awards for her academic and extra-curricular achievements, recognizing her prowess in areas from women’s leadership (Gender Training Institute) to Chinese language studies (Confucius Institute).

 After completing her degree, Lilian started volunteering with CAMFED, helping fellow CAMFED Association members to complete online applications for tertiary education and to access government higher learning loans.
 In total, she was able to support 37 young women from the Morogoro region.